1 Timothy 2:12: Socio-cultural

 Christian Egalitarians believe that the passage does not carry the same meaning for the modern church when interpreted in light of the socio-cultural situation of Paul's time; that a key word in the passage should be reinterpreted to mean something other than "exercising authority".
 Some recent scholarship is believed to show that Paul never intended his first letter to Timothy to apply to the church at all times and places.
 Instead, it was intended to remediate a state of acute crisis being created by a "massive influx of false teaching and cultic intrusions" threatening the survival of the very young Church at Ephesus.

 The egalitarian socio-cultural position has been represented prominently by classicist Catherine Kroeger and theologian Richard Kroeger.
 They believe the author of 1 Timothy was refuting false teaching, rather than establishing a narrow restriction on women's role.
 The Kroegers maintain that Paul was uniquely addressing the Ephesian situation because of its feminist religious culture where women had usurped religious authority over men.
 They cite a wide range of primary sources to support their case that the Ephesian women were teaching a particular Gnostic notion concerning Eve.
-They advocate that ancient Greco-Roman world thought patterns faced by the writer of the Pastoral Epistles are germane to interpreting his writings.
+They point out that women routinely teach and lead men in the New Testament: Lois and Eunice taught Timothy, Priscilla taught Apollos, and Phoebe was a church deacon.

 However, their conclusions have been rejected by certain historians as well as by some complementarians.
 I. H. Marshall cautions that "It is precarious, as Edwin Yamauchi and others have shown, to assume Gnostic backgrounds for New Testament books.
 Although the phrase, 'falsely called knowledge', in 1 Timothy 6:20 contains the Greek word gnosis, this was the common word for 'knowledge'.
 It does seem anachronistic to transliterate and capitalize it 'Gnosis' as the Kroegers do.
 They thus explain verse 13 as an answer to the false notion that the woman is the originator of man with the Artemis cult in Ephesus that had somehow crept into the church, possibly by way of the false teaching.
 However, this explanation cannot be substantiated (except from later Gnostic writings)".
 Streland concludes that "Kroeger and Kroeger stand alone in their interpretation".